Da-Juan/discord-events-bot/README.md

 # Discord events bot

 This bot imports automatically events from an iCal calendar into Discord and, optionally, sends a message to inform the server's users about the event.
+It also automatically deletes the messages posted about finished events.

 ## Pre-requisites